loadsmart/blog/content/posts/2022-02-02-decreased-backend-tests-step/index.md

 ### Bonus action:

 CircleCI also provides a great feature to [cache the docker layer](https://circleci.com/docs/2.0/docker-layer-caching/).
 It may give you some more time improvements.
-We did not take a look at it because we were already using it.
+In our case, we were already using it.

 ## Lessons learned